LordAlucard90/TDD-ByExample/Part01 - The Money Example/principles.md

 If there is only one developer, the new class is simple and its use is clear the tests could be omitted.

+## Step 15: $5 + 10 CHF = $10 if rate is 2:1

+If a test needs too many steps to become green, the current interfaces must be used and, when the bar is green, they can gradually be replaced with the desired ones.